-Double Jeopardy: coal's threat to forests
+New Report: Double Jeopardy: coal's threat to forests

-Coal is the biggest contributor to man-made climate change, while deforestation accounts for one sixth of CO2 emissions.
-Fern's new report uses GIS mapping to show where forests are threatened by new coal-mining concessions.
+Coal is the single biggest contributor to man-made climate change, while deforestation accounts for up to one-sixth of CO2 emissions.
+So when forests are torn down to make way for coal mines the danger to the planet intensifies.